transitorykris/krisos/README.md

 ## Building

-Modify the `krisos.cfg` memoy layout to match your system.
+Modify the `krisos.cfg` memory layout to match your system.

+Modify `config.inc` as needed.

 ```
 $ make